Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bentleigh has 60 active public transport stops, all of which are bus routes.
-These stops are served by 14 different routes that together facilitate 3,224 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 195 meters from the nearest one.
-Most Bentleigh residents commute outward due to its residential nature.
-Cars remain the dominant mode of transport at 78%, while trains are used by 12% of residents.
+Bentleigh has 60 active public transport stops, all of which are bus stops.
+These are served by 14 different routes that together facilitate 3,224 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average being located 195 meters from the nearest stop.
+Most Bentleigh residents commute outward daily.
+Cars remain the primary mode of transport, used by 78% of residents, while 12% use trains.
 On average, there are 1.2 vehicles per dwelling in the area.

-According to the 2021 Census, a high proportion of residents, 45.1%, work from home, which may be partly due to COVID-19 conditions.
-The service frequency averages 460 trips per day across all routes, equating to approximately 53 weekly trips per individual stop.
+According to the 2021 Census, a high percentage of residents, specifically 45.1%, work from home, which could be partly attributed to COVID-19 conditions.
+The service frequency across all routes averages 460 trips per day, equating to approximately 53 weekly trips per stop.

 Frequently Asked Questions - Transport